 Calling all rug hookers!
-We invite you to enter your best hooked piece completed in 2016 or 2017 in Celebration of Hand-Hooked Rugs 28.
+We invite you to enter your best hooked piece completed in 2017 or 2018 in Celebration of Hand-Hooked Rugs 29.
 We welcome all styles and sizes, from primitive to fine shading, from traditional to contemporary.
-The deadline has been extended to December 11, 2017.
+The deadline is November 30, 2018.
 Entries are impartially and anonymously evaluated by a panel of four qualified judges from the rug hooking community.
 Rugs are judged on technique, color plan, and interpretation of design.
 Each rug is judged on a numerical scale on its own merit, independent of all other entries.
-Finalists will be featured in Celebration 28, published in September 2018.
+Finalists will be featured in Celebration 29, published in September 2019.

 Celebration highlights the artistry, fine craftsmanship, and astonishing diversity of hand-hooked rugs produced in the past year.